argoverse/argoverse-api/CONTRIBUTING.md

 # Contributing to Argoverse

 Contributions to Argoverse are welcome!
-If you find a bug please [open an issue](https://github.com/argoai/argoverse-api/issues) describing the problem with steps to reproduce.
+If you find a bug, please [open an issue](https://github.com/argoai/argoverse-api/issues) describing the problem with steps to reproduce.
 Better yet, if you figure out a fix, please open a pull request!

-To open a pull request here are some steps to get you started:
+To open a pull request, here are some steps to get you started:

 - [Fork the Argoverse repository](https://help.github.com/en/articles/fork-a-repo) and [clone to your machine](https://help.github.com/en/articles/cloning-a-repository).